 Early Childhood Teacher, Koa Class

-Holli Bettis just joined HWS this year as a part of our EC team.
+Holli Bettis just joined our EC team in 2015.
 Before living here she taught Kindergarten at Bright Water School in Seattle, Wa, taught at Whatcom Hills Waldorf school in the Kindergarten, Preschool, and Aftercare programs in Bellingham, Wa, and ran her own Waldorf home preschool for 3-5 year olds called Dandelion Kindercottage.
 She studied at West Coast Institute for Anthroposophical Studies in Vancouver, BC where she completed her Waldorf teacher training program.
 She completed a BA in Early Childhood Education at Ashford University.
 Before becoming a Waldorf teacher Holli worked as a nurse for seven years in Washington state as well as a Midwives assistant, postpartum doula and labor doula.
 She deeply enjoys working with young children and nurturing their senses through songs, stories, and circles.
 Waldorf education has been the golden thread of her life for the past 14 years.
-She is a single mom to three lovely daughters who all attend HWS.
+She is a single mom to three lovely daughters.
 She has been visiting the Hawaiian islands for years and is very happy to have landed here.
 In her spare time she enjoys running, hiking, yoga, knitting, doll making, cooking, swimming, snorkeling, and learning to surf with her daughters.